Alirezaesfa/Loan-Automation/docs/Impact-Analysis.md

 ## 7. Strategic View

-ALDS positions NorthRiver Bank more competitively in digital lending, providing a scalable model for future products while controlling risk and maintaining compliance.
+ALDS positions ABCD Bank more competitively in digital lending, providing a scalable model for future products while controlling risk and maintaining compliance.